Submitty/submitty.github.io/_docs/developer/getting_started/project_ideas.md

    include small user interface revisions.

    _Skills & Experience Required_: Web and database development
-   experience and general software design and implementaton experience.
+   experience and general software design and implementation experience.
 Experience with end-to-end automated testing (Cypress) and and having served as a teaching assistant with grading experience design is beneficial but not required.